projectodd/shimdandy/README.md

 pool when you are done with the shim to prevent this:

     runtime.invoke("clojure.core/shutdown-agents");

+This same caveat applies to any other threads started from within the shim - you need to make sure they are stopped.
+One particular culprit is the `clojure.core.async.impl.timers/timeout-daemon` thread, if you use `core.async`, you need to interrupt that thread on shim shutdown.

 In addition, be sure to use Clojure 1.6.0 or newer to prevent [other memory leaks](http://dev.clojure.org/jira/browse/CLJ-1125).